 PCB Technology Trends: The Benefits of Internet of Things Security Gateways

-You don’t have to be as smart as “Bob the Brain” to understand IoT gateways.
-These devices have been invented to control the imminent flood of IoT gadgets.
+You don’t have to be as smart as “Bob the Brain” to understand a smart IoT gateway.
+The gateway device has been invented to control the imminent flood of IoT gadgets.
 They can help us make sense of a distributed network of sensors or other devices by acting as a connection node for the system.
 In order to be useful as a gatekeeper, these gizmos generally have processing capabilities, storage, battery backup, an Internet connection, and can communicate via multiple different protocols.

 In order to do its job effectively, an IoT portal will need several features including: local processing and storage, connection to the wide area network (WAN), reliable power, and multi-protocol communication.